ceo345/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/reordering_rules.rst

   levels goes below this number, the replenishment is triggered.
 - :guilabel:`Max Quantity`: The amount of product that should be available after replenishing the product.
-- :guilabel:`Multiple Quantity`: If the product should be ordered in specific quantities, enter the number that should be ordered.
-For example, if the :guilabel:`Multiple Quantity` is set to `5`, and only 3 are needed, 5 products are replenished.
+- :guilabel:`Multiple Quantity`: Ensures products are replenished in fixed multiples, rounding the ordered quantity up to the nearest multiple that meets or slightly exceeds the :guilabel:`Max Quantity`.

+  For example, if :guilabel:`Multiple Quantity` is `3`, products are ordered in multiples of three (3, 6, 9, ...).
+If the :guilabel:`Max Quantity` is `20` and the forecasted quantity is `7`, the required quantity is `13`.
+Because `13` is not a multiple of three, Odoo rounds up and orders `15`.

 .. image:: reordering_rules/reordering-rule-form.png
    :align: center